Notice of Elections 2020

 Candidate Information: Submission Process

-Beginning this year the CRTO has now implemented a completely online nomination process to make it easier for Members wishing to run for Council or Non-Council Committee positions.
+The CRTO nomination is a completely online process to make it easier for Members wishing to run for Council or Non-Council Committee positions.

 In general, to be eligible for election you must be a Member-in-good-standing of the CRTO (i.e., not in default of payment for any fees or the subject of a discipline or incapacity proceeding) and hold a current General or Limited certificate of registration.
 Full eligibility criteria can be found in Article 16 of the CRTO By-Laws.

-You can only run for one position in your voting district (see what’s my district video or members login area).
-If you are unsure of which electoral district you’re in, your eligibility to run for election, or eligibility to vote in the election, contact Janice Carson-Golden, Manager of Communications at email@example.com or 416-591-7800 x.27.
+You can only run for one position in your voting district (see What’s My District video or members login area).
+If you are unsure of which electoral district you’re in, your eligibility to run for election, or eligibility to vote in the election, contact Janice Carson, Manager of Communications at email@example.com or 416-591-7800 x.27.

 The Nomination form can be found by logging into the Member’s Only area of the CRTO website.
 At the bottom of the menu is a selection “Nomination Form”, click on the link and fill in the form.